moksh-garg/moksh-garg.github.io/reflection2.md

 # Self: Institution vs Impulse

-The paper The Real Self: From Institution to Impulse by Ralph Turner (1961) delves into the varying interpretations of the “real self ”.
+The paper "The Real Self: From Institution to Impulse" by Ralph Turner (1961) delves into the varying interpretations of the “real self ”.
 Turner identifies and juxtaposes two important perspectives: the “institutionalist” view, where the real self is seen as aligning with social and cultural norms, and the “impulsivist” view, which regards the self as real for its authentic and uninhibited display – notwithstanding the institutional